• Skip to primary navigation

 We had contacted Adlex in April 2012 and were impressed immediately with their empathy and understanding of our internet legal issue.
 Throughout the whole process, the service we received was first class and the advice in our opinion was second to none.
 I would be very happy to recommend them and would have no hesitation with instructing them again should the need arise.

-Online copyright infringement in the UK
+Online copyright infringement

 What is online copyright infringement?